Who am I really?

 “I am.”
 I am “the one who knows.”

-Allow that to sink in - our essential nature is ever-present and can never be diminished or limited.
-Once you’ve recognized that you are the one who is aware of experience you’re less likely to automatically identify with your experience of thoughts and feeling states such as “I am discouraged” or “I am anxious."
+Allow that to sink in.
+Our essential nature is ever-present and can never be diminished or limited.
+Once you’ve recognized that you are the one who is aware of experience you’re less likely to automatically identify with your experience.
+This can be true whether the experience is physical pain or thoughts and feeling states such as “I am discouraged” or “I am anxious."

-Instead of continually identifying with thoughts and feelings, practice asking yourself, who is experiencing this?
+Instead of continually identifying with your experience of thoughts, feelings, perceptions and circumstances, practice asking yourself, who is experiencing this?
 I am.
-I am "the one who knows.”
-Allow yourself to simply be present as "the one who knows" rather than a story about yourself.
+I am "the one who knows” this experience.

-You can awaken from the trance of everyday life in the midst of any circumstance and realize you are the one who is aware of experience.
-This realization that your essential self is unconditioned awareness has tremendous therapeutic value if known experientially rather than only philosophically.
+You can awaken from the trance of everyday life in the midst of any circumstance to realize you are the one who is aware of experience.
+This realization that your essential self is unconditioned awareness has tremendous therapeutic value if it is known experientially rather than only philosophically.

 Consciousness is like a vast ocean that creates and sustains life.
 An ocean is independent of any beings who live there just as awareness is independent of its contents - thoughts, feelings, etc. From time to time rest in the quiet depths of the ocean of unconditioned awareness, the source of all being.

-Although the surface of this vast ocean of consciousness may seem turbulent at times we can always find refuge in the depths where we discover a quiet peace.
+The surface of this vast ocean of consciousness may seem turbulent at times.
+But we can always find refuge in the depths where we discover a quiet peace.
 Remember the words of Jean Klein,

 "You know moments in your life when a thought completely disappears into silence, but still you are.”

 Our essential nature is like the sun.
 Where does the sun go when we experience a cloudy day or the dark of night?
 Even when we don’t experience the light and warmth of the sun, it is still present and its radiance is unchanging.
-Even in the midst of challenging circumstances and a storm of burdensome thoughts and feelings we can abide in our essential nature as our source of creativity and freedom from illusion.
+Even in the midst of challenging circumstances and a storm of burdensome thoughts and feelings our essential nature is still present as our source of creativity and freedom from illusion.

 Shared Being